Services

 Jail

 The West Covina Police Department maintains a Type I jail facility operated by jailers.
-The entire jail operation is overseen by an assigned lieutenant.
-The jail facility provides enough bed space to accommodate 4 females and 12 males, with 6 additional beds that can accommodate either males or females as necessary.
+An assigned lieutenant oversees the entire jail operation.
+The jail facility provides 4 beds for females and 12 for males, with 6 additional beds that can be used for either sex as needed.
 Most individuals in custody are pre-trial arrestees who have been arrested for misdemeanors and felonies.
-Because we are a Type I jail facility we are only authorized to hold individuals a maximum of 96 hours, precluding any emergencies.
+As a Type I jail facility, we are authorized to hold individuals for up to 96 hours, excluding emergencies.

-The West Covina Police Department Jail maintains a compliment of 7 jailers with assistance from police cadets.
+The West Covina Police Department Jail maintains a complement of 7 jailers, with assistance from police cadets.
 Jailers must complete a California Standard and Corrections (STC) Certified Corrections Officer Academy.
-Additionally, they receive continued training of at least 24 hours every two years.
-The jail supervisor has also completed the California Board of Corrections STC certified supervisory training.
+Additionally, they receive at least 24 hours of continuing training every two years.
+The jail supervisor has also completed the California Board of Corrections STC-certified supervisory training.

 The mission of the West Covina Police Department Jail is to maintain the safety, security, and well-being of the inmates in our custody.

-Individuals in custody are informed of their ability to contact family, employers, and legal counsel, and assist the families with information about those we hold in custody as well as visitation.
-Additionally, they serve three meals daily, which are strictly regulated by the state and county for their caloric and nutritional content.
-Each individual is afforded access to showers, basic hygiene articles, and reading material.
+Individuals in custody are informed of their right to contact family, employers, and legal counsel, and we assist families with information about those in our custody and with visitation.
+Additionally, they serve three meals daily, with strict state and county regulations governing their caloric and nutritional content.
+Each individual has access to showers, basic hygiene supplies, and reading materials

 Canine Unit